iohub/seamless-app/README.md

-# Finetune SeamlessM4T on Cantonese and inference WebUI
+# Finetune SeamlessM4T on Cantonese and WebUI